What's New in ArcGIS?

 Natural EnglandBenjamin Payne

 Great Crested Newts (GCNs) are in decline across the country.
 Natural England’s new approach changes the method of licensing for GCNs, from site-based to landscape-focused, with an aim to protect the species, increase populations and improve connectivity between metapopulations.
 Risk zones have been mapped and analysed at district level.
 Furthermore, strategic opportunity areas (SOAs) have been identified that present the best opportunities to perform conservation interventions and increase newt populations at a landscape-scale.

-Analysis Across the ArcGIS Platform
+Analysis Across ArcGIS

 Esri UKDave Tong & Amy Palmer

 There are now a range of analysis options across the platform.
 Whether you’re interested in desktop, web apps or integration with other statistical packages this session will provide an overview of the capabilities.
-We will help you understand the potential of the ArcGIS Platform for investigating your data and delivering new insight.
+We will help you understand the potential of ArcGIS for investigating your data and delivering new insight.